heyx3/Bplus.jl/README.md

 ### `Bplus.ECS`

 A very simple entity-component system that's easy to iterate on, loosely based on Unity3D's model.
-If you want a high-performance, use an external Julia ECS package instead such as *Overseer.jl*.
+If you want a high-performance, use an external Julia ECS package instead such as [*Ark.jl*](https://github.com/ark-ecs/Ark.jl).

 Detailed information can be found in [this document](docs/ECS.md), but here is a high-level overview: